Cosette3737/Project2GroupD/README.md

 - [x] 3.
 Write serviceable readme for the initial use.
 - [x] 4.
 Examine CSVs and begin ETL process by creating postgresSQL database.
 - [x] 5.
 Write SQL requests for uniform databases for each of us.
-- [ ] 6.
-Choose charting library for some visualizations.
+- [x] 6.
+Chose Geochart as our new library and have examined code for it.
 - [ ] 7.
 Read documentation on said dictionary.
 - [ ] 8.
 Examine code behind chosen illustrations to help implement them into our code.
 - [ ] 9.
 With this knowledge in mind, begin coding HTML, CSS, and Javascript elements using these.